1 - Overview

 • A cluster is a unit that groups multiple servers

-• High Capacity: Large-capacity server with 24 vCore or more
+• High Capacity: Large-capacity server with 24 vCores or more

-Broker > Planned ComputeSelectStatus of resources with Planned Compute set
+Broker > Planned ComputeSelectStatus of resources with Planned Compute configured

 Broker > Block StorageRequiredBlock Storage type to be used for the Broker node

-• Base OS: Area where the engine is installed
+• Base OS: The area where the engine is installed

 • DATA: Data file storage area

-• Select the storage type and then enter the capacity.
-(For detailed information on each Block Storage type, refer to Create Block Storage)
+• Select the storage type and then enter the capacity (for details on each Block Storage type, see Block Storage 생성하기)

 • SSD: High‑performance general volume